-Requests for directions on the preparation of proposals and questions about the ACS PRF program should be addressed to The American Chemical Society Petroleum Research Fund, 1155 Sixteenth Street, NW, Washington, DC 20036, (202) 872-4481.
-Email: prfinfo@acs.org; website: www.acsprf.org.
+Requests for directions on the preparation of proposals and questions about the ACS Petroleum Research Fund grant programs should be addressed to The American Chemical Society Petroleum Research Fund, 1155 Sixteenth Street, NW, Washington, DC 20036.
+Telephone: (202) 872-4481, Email: prfinfo@acs.org, and website: www.acsprf.org.